 The idea behind an ISO film speed is to ensure that standards exist so that a film speed from each manufacture works the same in any camera.
 This defines a quality standard, which improves trade and promotes growth.

 ISO 9001 is the most popular ISO standard.
 The ISO 9001 standard is now in use world-wide by over 1 million organizations providing consistent quality products and meeting customer requirements.
 ISO 9001 was originally designed (1987) to set management system requirements for businesses.
 Why Implement an ISO 9001 Quality Management System?
-ISO 9001:2008 is built around eight Quality Management System (QMS) principles to increase the focus on management commitment, customer satisfaction and continuous improvement.
+ISO 9001:2015 is built around seven Quality Management System (QMS) principles to increase the focus on management commitment, customer satisfaction and continuous improvement.

 Customer satisfaction, profitability and market leadership are driven in large part by delivering quality products and services to customers.
 Today, more than ever, there is a worldwide trend towards increasingly stringent customer expectations regarding quality.
 Accompanying this trend has been a growing realization that continuous quality improvements are often necessary to achieving and sustaining excellent economic performance.